totalspectrum/tinyscript/README.md

 Either variables or functions may be declared.

     <vardecl> ::= "var" <assignment>
-    <arrdecl> ::= "array" <symbol> "(" <number> ")"
+    <arrdecl> ::= "array" <symbol> "(" <number> ")" | "array" <symbol>
     <funcdecl> ::= "func" <symbol> "(" <varlist> ")" <string>
     <assignment> ::= <symbol> "=" <expr>
     <varlist> ::= <symbol> [ "," <symbol> ]+

-Variables must always be given a value when declared.
-All variables simply hold 32 bit quantities, normally interpreted as an integer.
+Variables must always be given a value when declared (unless they are arrays).
+All non-array variables simply hold 32 bit quantities, normally interpreted as an integer.
 The symbol in an assignment outside of a vardecl must already have been declared.

 Arrays are simple one dimensional arrays.
 Support for arrays does add a little bit of code, so they are optional (included if ARRAY_SUPPORT is defined in tinyscript.h).
+If the array declaration includes a size, then a new (uninitialized) array is created.
+If it does not include a size, then it must match one of the enclosing function's parameters, in which case that parameter is checked and must be an array.

+Array indices start at 0.
+Array index -1 is special and holds the length of the array,

 Functions point to a string.
 When a procedure is called, the string is interpreted as a script (so at that time it is parsed using the